 DMAS develops a Quality Strategy to constantly monitor, test, and improve the timeliness and delivery of quality health care to all Virginia Medicaid and Children’s Health Insurance Program (CHIP) members served by the managed care and Fee-for-Service (FFS) programs.
 DMAS’s Quality Strategy provides the structure to complete DMAS’s goal of designing and implementing a coordinated, complete and thorough system to proactively drive quality throughout the Virginia Medicaid and CHIP system.

-Medicaid Maternal and Child Health Focus Study (Formerly known as the Prenatal Care and Birth Outcomes Focus Study)
+Medicaid and CHIP Maternal and Child Health Focus Study (Formerly known as the Prenatal Care and Birth Outcomes Focus Study)

 DMAS has worked with Health Services Advisory Group, Inc. (HSAG) since the state fiscal year 2015-2016 to complete an annual focus study that includes measurable information about prenatal care and linked birth outcomes among women with births paid by Title XIX or Title XXI.
 Title XIX or Title XXI includes Medicaid, Family Access to Medical Insurance Security (FAMIS), FAMIS MOMS, FAMIS Prenatal Coverage, Medicaid Expansion, and Low-Income Families with Children (LIFC) programs.